 The up (eastbound) line was taken out in 1966 and the up platform is increasingly overgrown.
 The box closed in 1966.

 The up platform station building has been relocated (it is in the village, about half a mile east), the down platform buildings demolished and the goods siding to the west lifted (closed 1964).
-There was a watertank at the east end of the up platform, also removed.
+There was a watertank on a trestle at the east end of the up platform, also removed.
 This was for a water column at the east end of the eastbound platform, there being a steep climb from Strathcarron to Luib Summit.
 The signal box, (apparently a replacement, formerly of Newtonmore where the north and south boxes were replaced with a single box in 1920) has also been demolished.
 The lattice footbridge remained in place for several years after becoming redundant.

 The stationmaster^s cottage and railwaymen^s cottages remain.